SAP/fundamental-styles/README.md

 ## What is Fundamental Library Styles?

 Fundamental Library Styles is a light-weight presentation layer that can be used with your UI framework of choice (e.g. Angular, React, Vue, etc.).
-With Fundamental Library Styles’ library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.
+With Fundamental Library Styles, library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.

 **Learn more at http://sap.github.io/fundamental-styles/**